ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Users processing a `CombinedTreeProof` MUST verify that the `timestamps`, `prefix_proofs`, and `prefix_roots` fields contain exactly the expected number of entries -- no more and no less.
+Additionally, users MUST verify that the timestamps explicitly included in `timestamps`, along with any retained timestamps, represent a monotonic series.
+That is, users verify that any given timestamp is greater than or equal to all observed timestamps to its left.

 Finally, the `inclusion` field contains the minimum set of intermediate node values from the log tree that would allow a user to compute: